MichalMoudry/mrf-recognition-service/README.md

 | Running an instance of PostgreSQL | | |

 ### Cloud deployment

-## Service architecture
-For architecture overview of the entire system, visit: [Microservice Reference Framework Repository](https://github.com/MichalMoudry/microservice-reference-framework "Link to Microservice Reference Framework repository").

-Architecture of this specific service is described in the diagram below.

 ## Used libraries
 - Quart - Is a framework for creating web APIs.